KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 	4) Sub folder (db_refresh):-
 		a) fb_git_crawler.py
 			--> This is the crawler program which will fetch data from  github API of Facebook organization.
-			--> I have used Github library  for  this 'github' , this is awesome .
+			--> I have used PyGitHub library  for  this 'github' API , this is awesome .
-			--> You will ask why not use simple 'request' library  from python , well i can use it but i came across this 'github' library which  is so simple  to use and comes with so many functionalites which can server my purpose .
+			--> You will ask why not use simple 'request' library  from python , well i can use it but i came across this 'PyGitHub' library which  is so simple  to use and comes with so many functionalites which can serve my purpose .
-			--> whole  thing is how i can  use less lines of code and fulfill my requirement.
+			--> whole thing is how i can  use less lines of code,good parsing of data and fulfill my requirement.
-			--> so 'github' , all i have to  do is i pass github registered username and password OR github Oth-APP Client_ID and ACCESS_KEY (Token combo) and wallah ...i can fetch data .
+			--> so 'PyGitHub' , all i have to  do is i pass github registered username and password OR github OAuth-APP Client_ID and ACCESS_KEY (Token combo) and wallah ...i can fetch data .
-			--> now i just have to fetch organization public repos information and how few details of all
+			--> now i just have to fetch organization public repos information and some few details of all
 			    the commits  that has happened on all  that  public repositories.
 			--> once i have the required columns , i am inserting  those information in Database tables.
+			--> Also If i am calling the API which  refresh data ,then it does is only load incremental data.
 			--> Database information is  next

 		b) db_table_utils.py